-Chair-Elect Responsibilities:
+UCPC Chair-Elect Responsibilities:

-- The Chair-Elect is responsible for assembling the APC agenda, all supporting documentation, and the previous APC meeting minutes, and distributing this packet to all members of the APC committee via email no later than the Thursday prior to the meeting. - The Chair-Elect is responsible for taking minutes during the APC meeting and preparing these for circulation prior to the next meeting. - The Chair-Elect is responsible for running APC meetings in the event the Chair is unavailable. - The Chair-Elect will be responsible for monitoring the APC email address and replying to (or forwarding) messages, as needed. - The Academic Policies Committee membership is defined in the Faculty Handbook.
+The Chair-Elect is responsible for taking minutes during the Second Read meetings.
+The Chair-Elect is responsible for depositing meeting minutes in the committee Teams site.
+The Chair-Elect shall distribute Second Read meeting minutes to members and department chairs by the fourth Wednesday of each month.
+The Chair-Elect is responsible for running Second Read meetings in the event the Chair is unavailable.
+The Chair-Elect is responsible for monitoring the UCPC email address and responding to (or forwarding) messages.
+The Chair-Elect is responsible for completing the General Education Curriculum review report (as per Duties of the UCPC 6c).